 On Aug.
 24, 2016, the corporation increased its ownership interest in the AWE joint venture from 33 percent to 51 percent at which time it began consolidating AWE.
 Consequently, the corporation's operating results for the year ended 2017 include 100 percent of AWE's sales and 51 percent of its operating profit.
-Prior to increasing its ownership interest, the corporation accounted for its investment in AWE using the equity method of accounting.
-Under the equity method, the corporation recognized only 33 percent of AWE's earnings or losses and no sales.
+Prior to increasing its ownership interest, the corporation accounted for its investment in AWE using the equity method, the corporation recognized only 33 percent of AWE's earnings or losses and no sales.
 Accordingly, prior to Aug.
 24, 2016, the date the corporation obtained control, it recorded 33 percent of AWE's net earnings in the corporation's operating results and subsequent to Aug.
 24, 2016, it recognized 100 percent of AWE's sales and 51 percent of its operating profit.
-Additionally, in the year ended 2016, the corporation recorded a net gain of \$104 million associated with obtaining control of AWE, which consisted of a \$127 million pre tax gain recognized in the operating results of our Space business segment and \$23 million of deferred tax liabilities recorded at our corporate office.
+Additionally, in the year ended 2016, the corporation recognized with obtaining control of AWE's met consisted of a \$127 million percent 2016, the operating results of our Space business segment and \$23 million of deferred tax liabilities recorded at our corporate office.